 Hormonal therapies - Women who experience flare-ups around the time of their period, or those with hormonal conditions such as polycystic ovary syndrome can benefit from hormonal therapy.

 Cocyprindiol – This hormonal treatment helps to slow the production of sebum and can be used to treat more severe acne that hasn’t responded to antibiotics.

 Isotretinoin – This drug can only be prescribed by a dermatologist or specially trained GP as it can cause a wide range of side effects.
 It is mostly taken in tablet form and can help to normalise sebum, prevent clogging in follicles, decrease skin bacteria and reduce redness and swelling in and around spots.

 How can we help?

 Healthxchange is a trusted supplier of pharmacy products to healthcare professionals and offer a range of treatments which can be used in the treatment of acne to achieve a clearer and healthier looking complexion.

 Obagi CLENZIderm M.D System is a prescription strength acne treatment that is available from trained medical professionals following a face-2-face consultation.

 Obagi CLENZIderm M.D Systems contain a patented, soluble form of 5% benzoyl peroxide (BPO) which being more easily absorbed by the skin, have been clinically proven to penetrate the follicles for effective reduction of acne.

-To find your nearest Obagi Medical stockist visit our clinic finder here.
+To find your nearest Obagi Medical stockist, use our clinic finder.